codiga/doc.codiga.io/docs/coding-assistant/jetbrains.md

 ## Compatibility

-The VS Code plugin is compatible with all Jetbrains products: IntelliJ, PHPStorm, CLion, PyCharm, etc.
+The JetBrains plugin is compatible with all JetBrains products: IntelliJ, PHPStorm, CLion, PyCharm, etc.

 You can see all compatible product directly on the [Jetbrains marketplace](https://plugins.jetbrains.com/plugin/17969-codiga).

+<iframe frameborder="none" width="245px" height="48px" src="https://plugins.jetbrains.com/embeddable/install/17969"></iframe>

-## How to get the VS Code extension
+## How to get the JetBrains extension

 You can get it directly from the Jetbrains marketplace within any Jetbrains product.
 Search for Codiga and it will appear.